By Jama Thurman, career services manager at Hodges University

 Networking with those you know is the number one way to find a job, so time spent networking is more valuable than job searching on the internet.
 Sometimes networking involves attending professional meetings or chamber of commerce events, or sending an email to an old colleague letting them know you are in the market for a new job.
 Jobs can be found through social media, but keep your postings focused and don’t get caught up in the posts of others.
 Join LinkedIn and Facebook groups that are career related, and follow companies you are interested in on Twitter.

 Career Services posts local job information, including economic development and important job growth on our social media accounts.
-You can network with Career Services by joining our LinkedIn group (HU Career Services) and following us on Twitter (@HUCareerDev).
+You can network with Career Services by joining our LinkedIn group (HU Career Services).

 Tip #3: Plan Ahead